-I use the term “emotion-driven overeating” to encompass the overeating spectrum that includes emotional eating, compulsive eating and binge eating disorder.
-I wanted something that attempts to convey the urge to eat that only people with these kinds of issues can truly understand.
+I use the term “emotion-driven overeating” to encompass the spectrum that includes emotional eating, compulsive eating and binge eating disorder.
+I wanted something that attempts to convey the urge to eat only people with these kinds of issues can truly understand.

 I originally started this blog as a resource for clients but I’m really happy that what I write seems to strike a chord with people all over the world.

 For more on my story and the origins of eatonomy, you can read the post “What is eatonomy?”